pratik50/ReceiptSnap-Backend/README.md

 # 📷 ReceiptSnap Backend

-Backend service for **ReceiptSnap**, an Android app that allows users to securely upload, process, and manage receipts/documents with smart categorization using ML and scalable cloud infrastructure.
+Backend service for **ReceiptSnap**, an Android app that allows users to securely upload, process, and manage receipts/documents with smart categorization using AWS Services and scalable cloud infrastructure.

 ---